Tectrix-Cleanlogix/Elite_Robots_CS_ROS2_Driver/eli_cs_robot_driver/doc/Usage.md

 > Note : joint_state_broadcaster, speed_scaling_state_broadcaster, force_torque_sensor_broadcaster, and io_and_status_controller will always start.

-> Note : list all loaded controllers using ros2 control list_controllers command.
+> Note : list all loaded controllers using `ros2 control list_controllers command`.
 For this, the package ros2controlcli must be installed.
 Command: `sudo apt-get install ros-${ROS_DISTRO}-ros2controlcli`.

 ## Example Commands for Testing the Driver